lkaihua/rednote-wiki/docs/docs/pay-your-cat-tax/index.md

 ## Its Fun and Unexpected Origins

-When TikTok users began migrating to this vibrant Chinese social platform, many were initially unsure about some of its unique traditions, including the concept of paying a Cat Tax.
+When TikTok Refugee began migrating to Rednote, many were initially unsure about how to connect with the community.
 Questions like *“Is this appropriate that we just show up on a foreign soical platform?”* started appearing on TikTok, as curious newcomers discussed the expectations of the Chinese community.

 Then, a post from a Chinese girl went viral.
 In it, she encouraged Americans to "pay your tax" by sharing what you love most: your pets, hobbies, or even beautiful views of your hometown.
 While people experimented with various ideas, it was the Cat Tax that quickly stole the spotlight.
 Cute, funny, and universally loved, pet photos resonated deeply with everyone, cementing this ritual as the platform’s signature welcome tradition.